-Below you can see fragments of the code of the component Block in the Amasty Extrafee Module (Amasty_Extrafee/js/view/checkout/cart/block).
+Below you can see fragments of the code of the component Block in the Extra Fee Module (Amasty_Extrafee/js/view/summary/block).

-And the View model located in Amasty/Extrafee/view/frontend/web/template/checkout/cart/block.html looks like this:
+And the View located in Amasty/Extrafee/view/frontend/web/template/fee/block.html looks like this:

 Knockout and server to UI component data transfer

-Every Magento 2 page includes a LayoutProcessor responsible for a component generation.
-To convey dynamic variables to the frontend, you should create the LayoutProcessor class in the Module folder named Block.
+Some Magento 2 pages include a LayoutProcessor responsible for component generation.
+To convey dynamic variables to the frontend, you should create the LayoutProcessor class in a separate Module folder, for example, named Block.

 Using this array variable, we can refer to our component and change/add any variables that we need to use on the frontend of the component.